Granisetron (Absorbed through the skin)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Severe pain, redness, itching, blistering, or rash where the patch is applied
+- Pain, redness, itching, blistering, or rash where the patch is applied

 If you notice other side effects that you think are caused by this medicine, tell your doctor